First woman in space Valentina Tereshkova was launched on a solo mission in 1963

 Sally Ride (26 May 1951 - 23 July 2012) was an American astronaut, physicist and engineer who made history for the Western world when she became the first American woman to enter space, piloting the Space Shuttle Challenger in 1983.

 Born in Los Angeles, Ride joined NASA in 1978 and is the third woman in space overall, after USSR cosmonauts Valentina Tereshkova (1963) and Svetlana Savitskaya (1982).
 To date, she also remains the youngest American astronaut to have travelled to space, having done so at the age of 32.
 Furthermore, Ride is the first known LGBT astronaut.

 While Sally Ride was the first American woman in space, she is also known as the 'first female astronaut in space'.
 This is because of the distinction between the different nations' definition of a space traveller: Cosmonaut (Soviet/Russian) and Astronaut (American).

 Ride held many prominent positions within academia such as Cornell University and the University of California.
 She also started several organisations to promote STEM education (science, technology, engineering and mathematics).
 Ride often spoke about the barriers she faced due to her gender.
 NASA engineers at the time developed a makeup kit that could be used in space, assuming this was an essential item for female astronauts such as Ride.

-Ride passed away in 2012 after 17 months of being diagnosed with pancreatic cancer.
+Ride passed away in 2012 17 months after being diagnosed with pancreatic cancer.

 Kalpana Chawla (17 March 1962 – 1 February 2003) was an American astronaut and engineer.
 She was the first woman of Indian origin to go to space and the second person from India to fly in space.